wormhole-foundation/wormhole/node/hack/governor/README.md

 To update the minimal notional value, edit src/index.ts and change the value of MinNotional.

+Additionally, you can create an include_list.csv file in this directory where the contents are of the form "<originChain>,<nativeTokenAddress>", and all tokens listed there will be included in the generated token list, regardless of their notional value.

 To run this tool, do:

 ```